Innovate like Amazon: The 7-step innovation framework

 Innovate like Amazon - 7-step innovation framework

 Amazon's scale and growth in the last 25 years remain unparalleled.
-In his 2021 Letter to Shareholders Andy Jassy, President and CEO of Amazon.com, describes Amazon's iterative innovation process to experiment, learn, and continue to try to make the customer experience better every day.
+In his 2021 Letter to Shareholders Andy Jassy, President and CEO of Amazon.com, describes Amazon's iterative innovation process to experiment, learn, and try to improve the customer experience, every day.

 You can download the 7-step innovation framework in PowerPoint, PDF, and Google Slides at the end of the post.

-The 7 guiding principles of the Amazon innovation framework
+The seven guiding principles of the Amazon innovation framework

 Amazon follows 7 principles in its iterative innovation approach: